On Jordan-H\"older series of some locally analytic representations: Preliminaries on locally analytic representations and -modules

-Similarly, as before we define a subcategory $\cO^\frp_\alg$ of $\cO^\frp$ as follows.
-Let ${\rm Irr}(\frl_P)^{\rm fd}$ be the set of finite-dimensional irreducible $\frl_P$-modules.
-Again any object in $\cO^\frp$ has by property (2) a decomposition into $\frl_P$-modules \begin{numequation} M= \bigoplus_{\fra \in {\rm Irr}(\frl_P)^{\rm fd}} M_{\fra} \end{numequation} where $M_{\fra}\subset M$ is the $\fra$-isotypic part of the representation $\fra$.
-We denote by $\cO^\frp_\alg$ the full subcategory of $\cO^\frp$ given by objects of $\cO^\frp$ such that all $\frl_P$-representations appearing in (\ref{isotypical_decom}) are integral i.e., are induced by finite-dimensional algebraic ${\bf L_P}$-representations.
-Again, the category $\cO^\frp_\alg$ is contained in $\Oa$ and contains all finite-dimensional $\frg$-modules which are induced by $G$-modules.
-Every object in $\cO^\frp_\alg$ has a Jordan-H\"older series which coincides with the Jordan-H\"older series in $\Oa.$ It is easily verified that $\cO^\frp_\alg=\cO_\alg \cap \cO^\frp.$
+Similarly as before we define a subcategory $\cO^\frp_\alg$ of $\cO^\frp$ as follows.
+Let ${\rm Irr}(\frl_{P,K})^{\rm fd}$ be the set of isomorphism classes of finite-dimensional irreducible $\frl_{P,K}$-modules.
+Again, any object in $\cO^\frp$ has by property (2) a decomposition into $\frl_{P,K}$-modules \begin{numequation} M= \bigoplus_{\fra \in {\rm Irr}(\frl_{P,K})^{\rm fd}} M_{\fra} \end{numequation} where $M_{\fra} \sub M$ is the $\fra$-isotypic part of the representation $\fra$.
+We denote by $\cO^\frp_\alg$ the full subcategory of $\cO^\frp$ consisting of objects $M$ of $\cO^\frp$ with the following property: if $M_\fra \neq 0$ (with the notation as in \ref{isotypical_decom}), then $\fra$ is the Lie algebra representation induced by a finite-dimensional algebraic $\bL_{\bP,K}$-representation, where $\bL_{\bP,K} = \bL_\bP \times_{\Spec(L)} \Spec(K)$.
+Again, the category $\cO^\frg_\alg$ is contained in $\Oa$ and contains all finite-dimensional $\frg_K$-modules which are induced by algebraic ${\bf G}$-modules.
+Every object in $\cO^\frp_\alg$ has a Jordan-H\"older series which coincides with the Jordan-H\"older series in $\Oa$.
+The following lemma will later play a crucial role.